thisanimus/baselayer.css/README.md

 Baselayer.css is a basic stylesheet for native HTML elements.
 It requires no classes, and it gives you nothing beyond normalized, styled native HTML elements.
 There is no grid, there are no components, just the bare basics.

 - Sensible Defaults for native HTML elements (no classes necessary).
-- Visual Consistenncy (CSS custom props FTW)
+- Visual Consistency (CSS custom props FTW)
 - Themeable (see above)
 - Stardards-compliant browser support ("f" ie)
 - Tiny size (~700B gzipped)

+## What does it look like?
+[Here is a demo](https://thisanimus.github.io/baselayer.css/) that shows most of the elements you're likely to use in their typical context.

 ## Why does this exist?